ThePotatoChronicler/YtDownloader/README.md

 I made this as a one-off project for my family, specifically for my uncle.

-It's a simple YouTube video downloader, made specifically for Microsoft Windows©, and for technically illiterate users.
+It's a simple YouTube video downloader, made specifically for Microsoft Windows©, and for technologically illiterate users.

 # Further development and contributions
 I don't plan on developing this any further, unless I have a personal reason